AhmedZatar/reading-notes/README.md

 # Welcome to my first Repository
+ Hello my name is Ahmed Zatar i am 23 years old i graduated from Middle East University as Civil Engineer and now i am studying software development at ASAC.

 ### What is a growth mindset ?
 > - A growth mindset refers to a mindset that believes that traits, abilities, competencies and talents are not static, but that they are developed, learned and changed.